-The Best $2000 Premium Gaming PC Build – April 2025
+The Best $2000 Premium Gaming PC Build – April 2026

-By Ari Altman | Published March 28, 2025 | Updated March 28, 2025
+By Ari Altman | Published April 7, 2026 | Updated April 7, 2026

 Lian Li Lancool 216 RGBTreat Yourself to a Premium Gaming PC Experience!

 Looking to build the best gaming PC possible for around $2,000?
 This is it!
-Incredibly stylish, ultra-quiet, and most importantly, brutally fast, this build offers the very best balance of CPU power, GPU power, and cooling performance out of any of the gaming PCs we profile.
+Stylish, quiet, and most importantly, brutally fast, this build offers the very best balance of CPU power, GPU power, and cooling performance out of any of the gaming PCs we profile.
 We call it “premium” for a reason!
 And take note: this build doesn’t skimp on the wheels and chassis just to cram in a “big engine”.
 We’re all about long-term thinking here at TBG, and this is a seriously long-term build!

 This Month’s Build, Powered by AMD and Nvidia!